 Flanders, the northern part of the already very modestly sized country of Belgium, may be a small region, but when it comes to literature we can be proud: we punch above our weight.
 This is also true when it comes to our literature for children large and small.
 With an artistic tradition that goes back hundreds of years, which they constantly renew and translate into their own style, Flemish illustrators are absolutely world class.
 And with their precision, their powers of suggestion, their humour and their gift for depicting complex characters, Flemish authors for children and young adults are certainly a match for our illustrators.

 Since its inception in 2000, Flanders Literature has always made literature for children and young adults a key part of its programme.
 Both authors and illustrators make ample use of the opportunity to apply for work grants that buy them the time they need to make books.
 Flanders Literature is also a regular fixture at all the major book fairs, where we enthusiastically promote top-quality Flemish literature from all genres.
-We are very proud that in recent years we have facilitated the production of over 500 translations of Flemish books for children and young adults with our grants for illustrated books and translation grants.
+We are very proud that in recent years we have facilitated the production of over 500 translations of Flemish books for children and young adults with our translation grants.

 But then, we have so much talent in Flanders.
 Particularly when it comes to illustration, Flanders has a disproportionate number of very strong players.
 There are several reasons for this strength: for example, Flanders has a number of training programmes where illustration is truly considered an art, with extremely talented tutors such as Gerda Dendooven, Carll Cneut, Klaas Verplancke and Kristien Aertssen.
 We have publishers, such as De Eenhoorn, Lannoo and the Dutch Querido, who trust their illustrators, giving them a great deal of freedom, and actively go in search of new talent.
 But there are also less obvious roots for this phenomenon: Flanders has long been a land of passionate storytellers, in words and pictures.
 The pictorial narrative art of medieval miniatures, majestic tapestries, the Flemish Primitives and later masters is continued today by Ingrid Godon, Benjamin Leroy, Tom Schamp and many, many others.